DevAndersen/c-sharp-silliness/src/NegativeFieldOffset/README.md

 But can we work around this by defining a type with a negative `FieldOffsetAttribute` at runtime?

+## Conclusion

-**Conclusion:** No, if a negative number is supplied, an [`ArgumentException`](https://learn.microsoft.com/en-us/dotnet/api/system.argumentexception) will be thrown with the message "*Invalid custom attribute provided.*"
+No, if a negative number is supplied, an [`ArgumentException`](https://learn.microsoft.com/en-us/dotnet/api/system.argumentexception) will be thrown with the message "*Invalid custom attribute provided.*"